percula/planter_docs/content/en/docs/plant-information/how-to-grow/index.md

 - **Sprout to Harvest:** once the plant has sprouted, how many days it takes for the plant to start producing or to be ready for harvesting.

-{{< alert icon="🍅" context="info" text="Tomatoes do not have Sprout to Harvest days noted, because it can vary dramatically depending on the variety!" />}}
+{{< alert icon="🍅" context="info" text="Tomatoes do not have Sprout to Harvest days noted, because it varies dramatically depending on the variety!" />}}

 #### Growing Calendar
 Shows when to **Start Indoors** (start growing seeds indoors), when to **Transplant** (plant already-growing plants outdoors), and when to **Start Outdoors** (plant seeds directly outdoors), based on your frost date settings.